77CRuta/Notes/EDA.md

 We perform Exploratory Data Analysis to give a brief overview of the data we're working with.

-Your CSV file can be hosted online and read using the code below, hence creating a data frame.
+Your CSV file can be hosted online and read using the code below, creating a data frame.

 ```{r}
 read.csv(text = getURL("link"))